BSantos22/JS2JAVA/README.txt

 means that the semantic analysis on the Javascript code is already mostly done.

 **INTERMEDIATE REPRESENTATIONS (IRs):
-To analyse and generate code we transverse the provided AST directly, without the necessity of another representation.
+To analyze and generate code we transverse the provided AST directly, without the necessity of another representation.

 **CODE GENERATION:
 We begin by getting every identifier used to represent parameters and the declared and used variables of each function.
 By the order and location of variable declarations and uses are then infer the scope of each variable present throughout the code.
-We then procede to infer the types of these variables based on the value of the literals present in the code, operations the variables are in and other infered variables.
+We then proceed to infer the types of these variables based on the value of the literals present in the code, operations the variables are in and other inferred variables.
 If every variable has a known type we then generate the Java code.
 In this stage we transverse the AST and output the conversion as we go, making the necessary adjustments to ensure the result is valid Java code.
-To do this we make use of the variable types infered previously, convert arrays to ArrayLists, convert Javascript specific actions (access and adding array elements, print functions) to Javass, and output checks when there are type mismatches (arithmetic operations with booleans, boolean expressions with ints...).
+To do this we make use of the variable types inferred previously, convert arrays to ArrayLists, convert Javascript specific actions (access and adding array elements, print functions) to Javas, and output checks when there are type mismatches (arithmetic operations with booleans, boolean expressions with ints...).

 **OVERVIEW: